locuslab/convex_adversarial/README.md

 ## What is in this repository?
 + The code implementing the robust loss function that measures the convex outer bounds on the adversarial polytope as described in the paper.
-It is implemented for linear and convolutional networks with ReLU activation
+It is implemented for linear and convolutional networks with ReLU activation on all layers except the last.
 + Examples, containing the following:
   + Code to train a robust classifier for the MNIST, Fashion-MNIST, HAR, and SVHN datasets.
   + Code to generate and plot the 2D toy example.